TimCosby/Facebook-Message-Frequency-Charter/README.md

 4. After you have successfully downloaded your copy, go into the "html" directory.

-5. Copy "messages.htm" to the source directory of Facebook-Message-Frequency-Charter
+5. Copy "messages.htm" to the root directory of Facebook-Message-Frequency-Charter

 6. Run the script

 7. After the script has finished running(may take awhile if you have a lot of messages), all your data has been transferred into the excel file

+Dependences:

+1. BeautifulSoup4

+2. facebook-sdk

+3. openpyxl

+4. lxml